svanlaere/sceditor/README.md

 # SCEditor
-SCEditor filter plugin for Wolf CMS
+[SCEditor] filter plugin for Wolf CMS

-[SCEditor] is created by Sam Clarke

 ### Note
 remove *-master* from the directoryname